When Problems Arise

 Transfer from CK101 Arts to CK108 Arts International:

 As well as the conditions outlined above, students who wish to transfer from the BA CK101 (Arts) to BA CK108 (Arts International) will need to have attained in their first year summer examinations a mark of 60% in one of the two subjects in which they wish to continue their studies in Year II, with at least 58% in the other subject.
-The closing date for transfer applications is 31st August, 2016.
+Students registered for First year in 2017/18 must submit their transfer application by 31st August, 2018.

 Note: As the transfer details outlined above apply only in the case of admission to Second Arts programmes, students are also advised to apply for, and secure a place in the first year of the programme through the CAO.
 The Admissions Office should be contacted for the relevant closing date.